+So you now have your dog grooming clippers and the appropriate dog grooming blades for the length of coat you prefer your dog to have.
 Once you have put the applicable blade onto the clippers (for instructions on attaching the blade to the clipper refer to our page on Dog Clipper Blades) and plugged the clippers into the powerpoint (unless you are using battery operated clippers) you are ready to start clipping your dog.
-Make sure that you don’t attach the blade while the clipper is running.
+Remember – do not attach or detach any blade while the clipper is running!

-Switch the clippers on and hold the clippers comfortably in your hand.
+Once the blade is in position switch the clippers on and hold them comfortably in your hand.
 Place the flat side of the blade so that it runs over the surface of the dog’s body.
-You can start anywhere however I always find it easier to work to a pattern.
-The clippers should glide through the coat with very little pressure unless the dog is matted or very thick coated.
-Always keep the clipper blade flat against the body.
-The blades are very sharp and can easily cut your dog’s skin if they are not kept level.
-The danger spot is the legs and the very thin folds of skin as you stretch the leg out however unless you are careful it is possible to cut the dog anywhere on the body.
+You can start anywhere however you may find it easier to follow the same clipping routine each time.
+This may help the dog get used to being clipped and help him feel a little more relaxed each time you do the job.
+The clippers should glide through the coat without too much pressure unless, of course, the dog is matted or very thick coated, in which case you may need to gently exert a little pressure to get the blade through the thickness.
+Always keep the clipper blade flat against the body of the dog otherwise you may end up cutting into the skin.
+Blades are very sharp and can easily cut if they are not kept level (if blades are not sharp then they will not cut through the fur with ease – refer to our page on Dog Clipper Blades for information about sharpening).
+The danger spots for cutting into the skin is on the legs and the very thin folds of skin as you stretch the leg out however unless you are careful it is possible to cut the dog anywhere on the body.

-- Start by clipping at the top of the head down the neck and shoulder area, under the ear and then under the chin and throat area down the chest.
+- Start by clipping from the top of the head down the neck and shoulder area and then under the ear, chin and throat area and down the chest.

 - Once the hind leg is done clip run the clippers from the body and about an inch down the tail all around.
 You might prefer to work on the other hind leg in the same way before you change blades to clip around the anal area and underneath the tummy area.